-Any HIV-positive individual and dependent members of their household living in Philadelphia and the surrounding counties is eligible to access our emergency food bank with a referral from their HIV case manager or medical provider.
+Any individual and their dependent members of their household living in Philadelphia and the surrounding counties is eligible to access our emergency food bank with a referral from their case manager or medical provider.
 Clients must also be Ryan White certified.

 Referred individuals may access the food bank two times per month and receive the equivalent of four meals for each member of their household at each visit.
 Clients are provided with additional resources such as information on other local/neighborhood food cupboards and information on accessing SNAP (food stamps).